-You can include DBMOVER statements specific to DB2 for i5/OS data sources.
+You can include DBMOVER statements specific to Db2 for IBM i data sources.

-The following table briefly defines the DBMOVER statements specific to DB2 for i5/OS data sources and provides cross-references to the complete description of the statements:
+The following table briefly defines the DBMOVER statements specific to Db2 for IBM i (formerly i5/OS) data sources and provides cross-references to the complete description of the statements:

 Statement Description Reference AS400EVENTMSGQ Specifies an event message queue on an i5/OS system to which PowerExchange writes messages that do not require an operator reply.
-"AS400EVENTMSGQ Statement" on page 59 AS400USRJRNCODE Specifies two-character journal entry type codes that identify add library and delete library operations in a DB2 for i5/OS journal.
-Use this statement to override the default codes that are used for refreshing the CDC library interest list after adding or deleting libraries that contain instances of the same source table. " AS400USRJRNCODE Statement" on page 60 AS400USRMSGQ Specifies the message queue on an i5/0S system to which PowerExchange writes messages that require an operator reply.
-"AS400USRMSGQ Statement" on page 61 CAPI_CONNECTION - AS4J Specifies the Consumer API (CAPI) parameters needed for DB2 for i5/OS CDC sources.
-"CAPI_CONNECTION - AS4J Statement" on page 62 DB2_BIN_AS_CHAR Controls whether PowerExchange considers data in CHAR and VARCHAR columns that you define with the FOR BIT DATA clause as character data.
-"DB2_BIN_AS_CHAR Statement" on page 105 DB2_BIN_CODEPAGE Defines the single-byte and multibyte CCSID values that PowerExchange uses to process character data in columns that you define with the FOR BIT DATA clause, if you specify Y for the DB2_BIN_AS_CHAR statement.
-"DB2_BIN_CODEPAGE Statement" on page 105 DB2_ERRORFILE Specifies the name of the user-customized SQL error file that PowerExchange uses for DB2 bulk data movement operations.
-"DB2_ERRORFILE Statement" on page 106 IBMI_SUPPRESS_OUTPUT Suppresses spool file creation for PowerExchange tasks.
-"IBMI_SUPPRESS_OUTPUT" on page 127
+"AS400EVENTMSGQ Statement" on page 73 AS400USRJRNCODE Specifies two-character journal entry type codes that identify add library and delete library operations in a DB2 for i5/OS journal.
+Use this statement to override the default codes that are used for refreshing the CDC library interest list after adding or deleting libraries that contain instances of the same source table.
+"AS400USRJRNCODE Statement" on page 73 AS400USRMSGQ Specifies the message queue on an i5/OS system to which PowerExchange writes messages that require an operator reply.
+"AS400USRMSGQ Statement" on page 74 CAPI_CONNECTION - AS4J Specifies the Consumer API (CAPI) parameters needed for DB2 for i5/OS CDC sources.
+"CAPI_CONNECTION - AS4J Statement" on page 76 DB2_BIN_AS_CHAR Controls whether PowerExchange considers data in CHAR and VARCHAR columns that you define with the FOR BIT DATA clause as character data.
+"DB2_BIN_AS_CHAR Statement" on page 122

-Statement Description Reference RMTRDBDIRE Defines the name of the DB2 for i5/OS database on the local system that contains the source tables for CDC in a remote journaling environment.
-"RMTRDBDIRE Statement" on page 173 RMTSYSNAME Defines the name of the i5/OS host system that contains the DB2 source tables for CDC, local journals, and journal receivers.
-"RMTSYSNAME Statement" on page 173
+Statement Description Reference DB2_BIN_CODEPAGE Defines the single-byte and multibyte CCSID values that PowerExchange uses to process character data in columns that you define with the FOR BIT DATA clause, if you specify Y for the DB2_BIN_AS_CHAR statement.
+"DB2_BIN_CODEPAGE Statement" on page 122 DB2_ERRORFILE Specifies the name of the user-customized SQL error file that PowerExchange uses for DB2 bulk data movement operations.
+"DB2_ERRORFILE Statement" on page 123 IBMI_SUPPRESS_OUTPUT Suppresses spool file creation for PowerExchange tasks.
+"IBMI_SUPPRESS_OUTPUT" on page 144 IBMI_USE_DB2_SYSTEM_COLUMN_NAMES Controls whether to use Db2 system column names when performing PowerExchange database row tests and PowerExchange CDC registrations.
+"IBMI_USE_DB2_SYSTEM_COLUMN_NAMES" on page 145 QAQQINILIB Specifies the library name that contains the QAQQINI query options file.
+"QAQQINILIB Statement" on page 189 RMTRDBDIRE Defines the name of the DB2 for i5/OS database on the local system that contains the source tables for CDC in a remote journaling environment.
+"RMTRDBDIRE Statement" on page 191 RMTSYSNAME Defines the name of the i5/OS host system that contains the DB2 source tables for CDC, local journals, and journal receivers.
+"RMTSYSNAME Statement" on page 192